databricks/databricks-sql-python/CONTRIBUTING.md

 ```bash
 poetry run python -m pytest tests/e2e/driver_tests.py::PySQLCoreTestSuite
 ```

+The `PySQLCoreTestSuite` namespace contains tests for all of the connector's basic features and behaviours.
+This is the default namespace where tests should be written unless they require specially configured clusters or take an especially long-time to execute by design.

+The `PySQLLargeQueriesSuite` namespace contains long-running query tests and is kept separate.
+In general, if the `PySQLCoreTestSuite` passes then these tests will as well.

+The `PySQLStagingIngestionTestSuite` namespace requires a cluster running DBR version > 13.x which supports staging ingestion commands.

 The suites marked `[not documented]` require additional configuration which will be documented at a later time.
 ### Code formatting